Debt & Credit Help Paying Off Debt

 • You must have a VA loan

-If you have a VA mortgage, you may be eligible for the Military Debt Consolidation Loan program (MDCL).
-This loan is essentially a home equity loan specifically meant for veterans.
+You may be eligible for the Military Debt Consolidation Loan program (MDCL) if you have a VA mortgage.
+This loan is essentially a home equity loan meant explicitly for veterans.

 A home equity loan is a second loan on your house.
-So unlike a cash-out refinance, where you have an entirely new home loan, you have a second loan for some or even all of the equity in your home.
+Unlike a cash-out refinance, where you have an entirely new home loan, you have a second loan for some or even all of your home’s equity.

 3. Debt consolidation loans with specialized terms